etsangsplk/hashgraph-ledger/README.md

 A transaction changes the ledger in some way.

-A transaction can be executed like this (networking not implemented yet).
+A transaction can be executed like this.

     var myPublicKey = fs.readFileSync('./public_key.pem').toString()
     var myPrivateKey = fs.readFileSync('./private_key.pem').toString()